Tusharcoder18/shape_calculator/README.md

-### Assignment
+### Mini Project - Shape Calculator

-In this project you will use object oriented programming to create a Rectangle class and a Square class.
+In this project we will use object oriented programming to create a Rectangle class and a Square class.
 The Square class should be a subclass of Rectangle and inherit methods and attributes.

 #### Rectangle class
 When a Rectangle object is created, it should be initialized with `width` and `height` attributes.
 The class should also contain the following methods: